cheq-ai/cheq-middlewares/README.md

 ##### Channel

-A function that extract channel from the request.
+A function that extract channel from the request.<br>
 Will be used for Event Name in order to classify request by user's groups

 ```` js